microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 In order to setup the repository, you need to complete few steps.

 **Step 1.** Create a service connection in Azure DevOps.
 You can use [this document](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) as a reference.
 Use Azure Resource Manager as a type of the service connection.
+A Service Principal should pre-exist before executing this step.

 **Step 2.** Create a new variable group (mlops_platform_dev_vg) with the following variables: